-Design foundations for the proposed structures.
-All subsurface exploration, geotechnical design, and construction for the Project shall be carried out in accordance with the design criteria below.
+- Design foundations for the proposed bridge structure and all retaining wall structures.
+All subsurface exploration, geotechnical design, and construction for the Project shall be carried out in accordance with the design criteria below. - Provide pile dynamic load testing as outlined in the design criteria and in accordance with the project specifications.
+The results shall be used to determine capacities of the associated foundation system.

-The Geotechnical Subsurface Data Reports (GSDR) have been provided in the Project Information Package.
-In addition, soil test boring log input files have been provided electronically in gINT format.
+The Geotechnical Base Line Report prepared by Froehling and Robertson, Inc. dated February 9, 2018, has been provided in the Project Information Package for geotechnical information.
+In addition, soil test boring log input files have been provided electronically in gINT format and raw CPT data files have also been provided.

-All geotechnical testing and design shall comply with the requirements of the SCDOT Geotechnical Design Manual (GDM), 2019, Version 2.0 and as amended by the criteria below and the Special Provisions listed in Exhibit 5.
-Geotechnical information provided in the Project Information Package (field and lab data only) as part of this RFP may be used in the design of this project at the Contractor's discretion.
-If the Contractor elects to use the geotechnical information in the Appendix of the GSDR, the Contractor shall verify that the information provided is applicable to the Contractor's specific design.
-The Contractor shall verify that geotechnical information provided in the Project Information Package meets the requirements for a geotechnical investigation for this specific project as required by the GDM and the criteria below.
-If these requirements are not met, then the Contractor shall provide additional geotechnical investigation to meet the geotechnical requirements for this specific project.
+All geotechnical testing shall comply with the requirements of the SCDOT Geotechnical Design Manual (GDM), 2010, Version 1.1.
+Geotechnical design shall comply with the requirements stated below and the Special Provisions listed in Exhibit 5.
+Geotechnical information provided in the Appendix of the GBLR (field and lab data only) as part of this RFP may be used in the design of this project at the Contractor's discretion.
+If the Contractor elects to use the geotechnical information in the Appendix of the GBLR, the Contractor shall verify that the information provided is applicable to the Contractor's specific design.
+The Contractor shall verify that geotechnical information provided in the Project Information Package meets the requirements for a geotechnical investigation for this specific project as required by the GDM.
+If the requirements of the GDM are not met, then the Contractor shall provide additional geotechnical investigation to meet the geotechnical requirements for this specific project.